saikeerthy/document-classification-model/README.md

 I am trying to deploy the model to a public cloud platform - AWS.
 For that I created an s3 bucket named "heavywatermodel" in which I added the two models "vectorizer.pkl" and "random_forest.pkl" but It is giving me an error S3ResponseError: 301 - MovedPermanently.

+Steps :

+I created a folder and Installed virtual environment in that with python 2.7.
+I have installed all the needed libraries in the virtual environment.
+In terminal, in the path of the created folder, activate the virtual environment and run app1.py.